rigdev/docs/docs/users/manage-users.md

 # Managing Users using the SDK or CLI

 This document provides instructions on managing users using the SDK or CLI.
-It covers various operations such as fetching users and sessions, as well as updating user profile and contact information.
+It covers various operations such as fetching users and sessions, as well as updating user profiles and users' contact information.

 <hr class="solid" />